ashawkey/kiuikit/_sources/blender.md.txt

 # example
 python -m kiui.cli.blender_render --mesh chest.glb --gpu 0 --depth --normal --albedo --camera --blend

+# example with wireframe
+python -m kiui.cli.blender_render --mesh chest.glb --wireframe
 ```

+The code has many things hard-coded to avoid complex configs (e.g., camera position, wire frame color and width).
+Since there is no other dependency, you could copy and modify this single file to your own project.

 Features include:
 * Set which GPU to use with `--gpu 0` for `CYCLES` rendering engine.